Skiing in Whistler Blackcomb Today: Live Report

 Our Recommended Mountain Areas

-With 17cm of fresh snow over the last 48 hours and a solid base of 237cm, the mountains are primed for an excellent start to March.
-The consistent “top-ups” have kept the terrain in fantastic shape for both cruisers and explorers.
+With 26 cm of fresh snow over the last 48 hours and a solid base of 239 cm, the mountains are in prime condition for the final week of March.
+The recent “top-ups” have kept the terrain in fantastic shape for both carving and exploring the high alpine.

 -